 Before the coffee quality, beans or ESE Coffee PODS, the main issue that matters most is the space you’ll have for your new machine.
 Most quality espresso machines take up at-least 25cm in terms of width and those machines with grinding or bean to cup capabilities will take up even more space.

-Make sure you’re kitchen has the required space to place an espresso machine on the counter-top and also ensure you’ll be left with a kitchen that works for you afterwards.
+Make sure your kitchen has the required space to place an espresso machine on the counter-top and also ensure you’ll be left with a kitchen that works for you afterward.

 Many an espresso machine has been resigned to the back of a cupboard due to space requirements.
 Making sure yours won’t get in the way during everyday life will make a huge difference!

 The only time when this doesn’t apply is when buying a fully integrated system.
 However, if you’re considering fitting this to your existing kitchen you should consider daily usage and given the cost implications of fitting and plumbing an integrated system; getting expert help is a great idea.